Lorenzos-org/opencode-global/command/specify.md

 ---
-description: Define requirements and user stories using Spec-Driven Development
+description: Define requirements and user stories using Spec-Driven Development methodology
 agent: plan
 subtask: true
 ---

-Create functional specifications using Spec-Driven Development methodology:
+Create functional specifications using Spec-Driven Development methodology for: $ARGUMENTS

 ## Specification Focus:
 - Define **what** to build (not **how**)